Lady Charlotte Finch: Educational approach and lessons

 In 1774, Mrs Cotesworth retired due to ill health.
 While seeking a successor, Lady Charlotte requested that she devote less time to the children.
 This was opposed by Queen Charlotte.
 The monarch felt that Cotesworth's resignation was partly due to Finch decreasing hours with the children, and also thought the other staff would be encouraged by Finch increasing her presence and "make them look upon it as a less confinement".
 Finch replied that she had regularly spent many hours with the princesses, both mornings and evenings, adding: How can I without deviating from my own principles undertake an additional duty of a kind for which I am conscious I am growing every day more unfit, as your Majesty must know what an uncommon stock of spirits and cheerfulness is necessary to go through the growing attendance of so many and such very young people in their amusements, as well as behaviour and instruction, besides ordering all the affairs of the nursery.

 Lady Charlotte threatened to resign so that the queen could hire someone "younger and more fitted for it", a declaration which ended Queen Charlotte's quest to increase her hours.
 Finch remained at her post.
 A new sub-governess, Martha Gouldsworthy (sister to Lieutenant-General Philip Goldsworthy, a favoured equerry of the king)—hired on Finch's recommendation—now spent frequent time with the princesses, chaperoning and supervising their studies in preparation for their lessons with their teacher Miss Planta.
+In April 1777, Another Lady was appointed by Queen Charlotte to be the third sub-governess, Mary Hamilton (niece of diplomat Sir William Hamilton), she would describe her experiences in her diaries and letters.
 In 1782, the 14th royal child, Prince Alfred, sickened and died at Windsor near the age of two, despite Lady Charlotte's devoted nursing.